Rohit-Gupta-Web3/Smart-Assistant/README.md

 # 🧠 Smart Conversational Assistant with Memory

 A Django + Django REST Framework-based AI chatbot that integrates HuggingFace models to hold memory-aware conversations.
 Frontend is designed to impress.
-Built for student projects.

 ---